TSSlade/tusome_db/db_scoping_notes.md

 ## Data Sources

-The data Tusome generates, collects, and consumes falls broadly into a few categories: entity-based, event-based, and ??
+The data Tusome generates, collects, and consumes falls broadly into two categories: entity-based and event-based.

 ### Entity-based data